FESTIVALCOINDEV/festival-gui-wallet/README.md

 ## Build

-Currently, build is supported out of the box only on Linux (tested with Ubuntu 16.04) and Windows (64-bit only).
-Mac OS should theoretically work but is untested.

 You first need to clone the FestivalCoin Core repository.
 Then, create a symlink named `cryptonote` to the repository you just cloned.

 ### Linux